meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

       }
   ```

-  We will also need to add `int public stock;` and `uint priceInFinney;` and these will need to be set in the constructor.
+  We will also need to add `int public stock;`, `int public maxStock`, `int public minStock` and `uint priceInFinney;` and these will need to be set in the constructor.
-  I will be setting the stock to 50 and the price to 20.
+  I will be setting the stock and maxStock to 50, the minStock to 45(for testing purposes) and the price to 20.
-  Finney is a sub unit under ether.
+  The price is in finney, finney is a sub unit under ether.
   1 finney is 0.001 ether.
   Solidity expects us to use wei because that is the smallest unit for ether.
   We don't give Solidity our data in wei because it just isn't user-friendly because 1 ether is 1000000000000000000 wei.